The Sun's Supergranulation: Classical fluid theory and phenomenological models

 In nondimensional form, the equations for momentum and energy conservation, the induction equation, the equations for mass conservation and magnetic field solenoi\-da\-lity read

 where the momentum equation has been written in the rotating frame, lengths are measured in terms of the thickness of the convection layer $d$, times are defined with respect to the thermal diffusion time $\tau_{\kappa}=d^2/\kappa$ ($\kappa$ is the thermal diffusivity), the total magnetic field $\vec{B}$ is expressed in terms of the Alfv\'en speed $V_A=B_o/\sqrt{\rho_o\mu_o}$, temperature deviations $\theta$ to the initial linear temperature profile are measured in terms of the background temperature difference $\Delta T=T_{\mathrm{top}}-T_{\mathrm{bot}}$ between the two horizontal plates enclosing the fluid in the vertical direction.
 Nondimensional velocity and pressure fluctuations are denoted by $\vec{u}$ and $p$ respectively.
-This set of equations must be complemented by appropriate boundary conditions, most commonly fixed temperature or fixed thermal flux conditions on the temperature, no-slip or stress-free conditions on velocity perturbations, and perfectly conducting or insulating boundaries for the magnetic field.
+This set of equations is to be complemented by appropriate boundary conditions, most commonly fixed temperature or fixed thermal flux conditions on the temperature, no-slip or stress-free conditions on velocity perturbations, and perfectly conducting or insulating boundaries for the magnetic field.
+Note that the diffusive non-dimensionalization of the fluid equations used above is a matter of convention.
+This formulation is faithful to the historical development of the linear theory of rotating magnetoconvection pioneered by \cite{chandra61}, and has been central to the formulation of classical theories of many stellar convective phenomena ranging from supergranulation to sunspot dynamics \citep{thomas08,weiss14}.